 We would also talk here at length about resolution and frame rate, but it seems that the current crop of drones has somewhat standardized.
 Similarly all these cameras offer ‘radiometric’ readings (remote temperature readings) so that’s not a capability question you need to log in advance.

-The best thermal drones in 2022
+The best thermal drones

 In Autel orange, this aircraft looks ready for the work site, and it is well equipped too.
 The 640T Enterprise’s visible camera is the same 8K as its standard sibling, which means it also has 16x zoom (4 x lossless, depending on your output resolution).
 The IR camera also boasts FLIR’s well-known approach, and can be displayed into a crop of the wider visible spectrum on the generously-sized “Smart Controller.”
 It has a whopping 9-inch screen, HDMI-out, as well as the ability to initiate automated mapping.
 Even better, there is no Autel geofencing so no additional bureaucracy threatens.
 The drone also has a fixing point above the camera for the included accessories; a (very) loudspeaker, spotlight, or night-flight beacon (you might need a second beacon though as the spotlight will likely take priority at night).